 Addressing Unhealthy Alcohol Use in HIV Clinical Care

 This 1-hour, self-paced course is designed for primary care providers caring for HIV patients.
-The course familiarizes providers with the advantages of screening for unhealthy alcohol use and equips providers with validated tools and strategies for screening and brief intervention in the context of routine care visits.
+The course familiarizes providers with the advantages of screening for unhealthy alcohol use and equips providers with validated tools and strategies for screening

 Course Objectives:

-- Understand the potential health risks associated with alcohol use for persons with HIV.
+Understand the potential health risks associated with alcohol use for persons with HIV.

-- Recognize the potential specific impacts of alcohol use on HIV treatment outcomes.
+Recognize the potential specific impacts of alcohol use on HIV treatment outcomes.

-- Develop protocol for routine screening as part of outpatient care visits.
+Develop protocol for routine screening as part of outpatient care visits.

-- Perform a brief assessment and intervention as part of an outpatient care visit.
+Perform a brief assessment and intervention as part of an outpatient care visit.

 Developed by Christopher W. Kahler P.hD, and Brian Montague, DO, MS, MPH in conjunction with the New England ATTC.